Primary Care Visits During COVID-19

 What are Midwives?

 Midwifery care and OB/GYN care work together.
 Midwifery is a good choice for a woman with a low-risk pregnancy and/or little to no medical issues.
-Midwives work closely with obstetrics and gynecology, with Dr. Amy Bingaman as the medical director over Midwife Services.
+Midwives work closely with obstetrics and gynecology.
 Midwives can see women throughout all stages of life.
 Midwife Services allow for longer visits and may be able to offer more of a support system to you throughout your pregnancy.
 Midwives have the ability to offer you more time, and with this can focus on nutrition, exercise, mental health and more.
 As a profession, Midwives are supporters of vaginal births and do not perform Cesarean sections.
 If you had a C-section for your first child, consult with a midwife and see if a midwife can be an option for your pregnancy.
 Midwives are not surgeons, therefore do not perform surgeries (C-sections).
 Our midwives are your partner through life and provide individualized care with a holistic approach.

 Where do I find LGBTQ health care?